Skip to content

 Does iPhone 16 charge faster on a 65W brick than a 20W brick?

 No, the iPhone caps its own draw at around 27W on the Pro Max and lower on the base model.
 A 65W or 100W brick just gives you headroom for other devices.
-We tested a 20W Apple brick and a 65W Anker on the same iPhone 16 Pro Max from empty to the halfway mark and the times were essentially identical, well within the margin of error for ambient temperature variation between runs.
+The practical charging time should be similar because the iPhone negotiates only the wattage it can use.

 Will a 100W GaN charger damage iPhone 16?